himanshuverma8/news_scraper/readme.md

 - **FastAPI for Frontend**: Built a REST API using FastAPI to serve news data as JSON, enabling seamless integration with frontend applications.
 - **Language Detection**: Detects the language of articles using the JSON `language` parameter.
 - **Cron Job for Updates**: Implemented a cron job triggered by a `POST /api/update` request, which runs the `rss_scraper_db_save.py` script to refresh the news data in the database.
 - **Hosted on Render**: Deployed the API on Render for live access to fresh news feed data.
-Access the latest news at: [https://news-scraper-ipfp.onrender.com/api/news/1](https://news-scraper-ipfp.onrender.com/api/news/1).
+Access the news api response in form of json: example url [https://news-scraper-ipfp.onrender.com/api/news/1](https://news-scraper-ipfp.onrender.com/api/news/1).
 ## 📸 Preview

 ![api callback response](https://res.cloudinary.com/de5vcnanx/image/upload/v1748446438/Screenshot_2025-05-28_at_9.01.42_PM_yz4jxm.png)